 Being in a self-catered apartment means that you’ll be able to make use of the kitchen facilities and prepare your own food.
-There’s a number of large supermarkets within walking distance of Queen Mary to buy groceries.
-Whilst they can also be convenient, be wary of smaller ‘express’ stores - the prices are often higher for exactly the same items.
+There are a number of large supermarkets within walking distance of Queen Mary to buy groceries.
+Whilst they can also be convenient, be mindful that smaller ‘express’ stores often charge higher prices for exactly the same items.

 If you don’t fancy cooking, you can usually grab a hot meal on campus at The Curve for a modest price.

 Please note that Summer School students will not be able to benefit from the Student Oyster Card.

 A constant surprise to tourists is that most museums and galleries in the UK are completely free.
 This means you can pursue the works of Van Gogh at the National Gallery, take in the sight of a giant dinosaur skeleton at the Natural History Museum, or analyse the Rosetta Stone at the British Museum – all free of charge!